 Warehouse automation contract knocked off course by Brexit

-I recently dealt with a contract for the automation and upgrade of multiple warehouse facilities.
+I recently dealt with a construction contract for the automation and upgrade of multiple warehouse facilities.
 The contract was the MF/1 (revision 6), published by the Institution of Engineering and Technology and the Institution of Mechanical Engineers, for the design, supply and installation of electrical, electronic and mechanical plant.
 The contract was placed three years ago, due to the lead in time for the necessary materials, and the works were programmed sequentially so that the end customer, a global food manufacturer, could maintain continuity of supply without losing two major distribution facilities at the same time.
 My client signed the contract to upgrade, install and automate those warehouses but, shortly after work started, was hit first by Brexit and then by Covid-19.

 The MF/1 contract requires the contractor to design, manufacture, deliver to site, install, test the plant and carry out the tests on completion, all within the Time for Completion, followed by making good defects and providing the necessary support and advice for performance testing, Against this are allocated a series of milestone payments and performance indicators linked to additional success payments and/or fixed liquidated damages deductions.